philzook58/philzook58.github.io/_posts/2026-05-01-dump_calculus.md

 - <https://www.philipzucker.com/thin1/> Discussing thinnings at all

 Lift and dump combinators also work on dicts.
 Boolean dicts are kind of interesting.
 Relationship of lift/dump normal forms to bdds?
 An unused variable should get lifted away.

+Thinnings are basically a semi-simplicial category. <https://en.wikipedia.org/wiki/Simplex_category> .
+It's interesting to consider actually representing the data of the category of cubes as some kind of bitvector mish mosh. <https://ncatlab.org/nlab/show/category+of+cubes> <https://amelia.how/posts/cubical-sets.html> These are probably also combinators for manipulating functions with distnguished endpoints (paths, proofs).
+Perhaps a cool way of internalizing proofs into egraphs?

 Dumping is related to the slotted e-graph's notion of redundancy.
 The normal form of every expression is to be as thin as possible.
 This is nice because it achieves more sharing between different contexts.